TalkCLIP: Talking Head Generation with Text-Guided Expressive Speaking Styles: Experimental Results

 \subsection{Ablation Study}

-To evaluate the effectiveness of the sub-modules, we perform ablation studies with 5 variants: (1)\textbf{SimAnno}: only use the emotion labels (eg. angry, happy) to annotate videos, (2)\textbf{w/o Adapter}: remove the adapter network in $E_t$, (3) \textbf{w/o CLIP}: avoid using the pre-trained weights of CLIP, (4) \textbf{w/o VG}: train models without video-guided learning, (5) \textbf{Full}: our full model.
+To evaluate the effectiveness of our design, we perform ablation studies with 5 variants: (1)\textbf{SimAnno}: only use the emotion labels (eg. angry, happy) to annotate videos, (2)\textbf{w/o Adapter}: remove the adapter network in $E_t$, (3) \textbf{w/o CLIP}: avoid using the pre-trained weights of CLIP, (4) \textbf{w/o VG}: train models without video-guided learning, (5) \textbf{Full}: our full model.

 The quantitative results on MEAD are reported in Table~\ref{table:ablation_study} and the qualitative results are shown in Figure~\ref{fig:ablation}.
 Note that the speaking style of the results in Figure~\ref{fig:ablation} is guided by the out-of-domain text description.
 Since all variants use the same image renderer and lip-sync discriminator, they attain similar SSIM and CPBD and $\text{Sync}_{conf}$ scores.
-Compared with Full, the worse F-LMD and M-LMD scores of SimAnno imply that simple emotion labels are insufficient to learn the semantic mapping from natural language to speaking styles, validating the effectiveness of the designed annotation approach.
-Based on the results of w/o Adapter and w/o VG in Table~\ref{table:ablation_study} and Figure~\ref{fig:ablation}, we can find that both the adapter network and the video-guided training promote aligning the clip embeddings to the speaking style space.
-Although w/o CLIP achieves competitive quantitative results on MEAD test set using the annotation text compared with Full, the qualitative results in Figure~\ref{fig:ablation} show that the pre-trained CLIP significantly helps our method generalize to the out-of-domain text.
+Compared with Full, the lower F-LMD and M-LMD scores of SimAnno imply that simple emotion labels are insufficient to learn the semantic mapping from natural language to speaking styles, validating the effectiveness of the proposed annotation approach.
+Based on the results of w/o Adapter and w/o VG in Table~\ref{table:ablation_study} and Figure~\ref{fig:ablation}, we can find that both the adapter network and the video-guided training contribute to aligning the clip embeddings to the speaking style space.
+Although w/o CLIP achieves competitive quantitative results on the MEAD test set using the annotation text compared to Full, our qualitative results indicate that pre-trained CLIP significantly improves the generalization of our approach to out-of-domain text.